 Used oil can be re-refined into new lubricating oil or processed for use in pulp mills, cement plants and in asphalt plants.
 Oil filters are crushed and taken to a steel mill to create reinforcing steel, while plastic oil and antifreeze containers are recycled into new oil containers, drainage tiles, and parking curbs.
 And, as of 2011, used antifreeze can now be refined and reused as new antifreeze.

-An Environmental Handling Fee funds the BCUOMA program.
-This fee is not a government tax, but a charge paid by the first seller which funds the collection of used oil, oil filters, oil, and antifreeze containers and used antifreeze at approximately 300 public collection facilities and over 4,000 generators across the province.
+An Environmental Handling Fee or EHC funds the recycling program.
+This fee is not a government tax, but a charge paid by the first seller to help collect used oil, oil filters, oil, and antifreeze containers and used antifreeze from our network of public collection facilities and generators around the province.

-Often, this fee is passed down to the retailer and consumer.
+Often, this fee is passed down from the retailer to the consumer and will be noted on your receipt or invoice.
 For example, the Environmental Handling Fee for an oil change on a standard car should be no more than $1.25 to $1.50.
-Should charges appear higher, we encourage you to ask your service centre for clarification.
+Should charges appear higher, we encourage you to ask the service centre for clarification.

 If you still have questions, we still have answers.
 Please read through our FAQs below.